 Executive coaching entails a series of collaborative conversations that will help you discover fresh perspectives, validate and leverage your experience, and provide relevant tools to take action and achieve your defined objectives.
 As coaches we provide a confidential sounding board to help you step back, reflect, test your own assumptions, and identify practical approaches to progress your leadership journey with impact.

 Uniquely, we balance the focus of coaching sessions on clarifying both the formal and informal dimensions of role effectiveness, including the creative use of organisational role analysis.
-We explore other key dimensions such as self awareness, individual capability, personal reality and choice.
-We also encourage appreciative, future-focussed, and strengths-based perspectives, with a bias for action and organisational impact.
+We also help you develop self awareness, individual capability, personal reality and choice.
+We encourage appreciative, future-focussed, and strengths-based perspectives, with a bias for action and organisational impact.

-Whilst the our approach to the coaching relationship is far from prescriptive, key assumptions include:
+Whilst our approach to the coaching relationship is far from prescriptive, key assumptions include:

-- The client being coached is accountable for their respective work efforts and outcomes.
+The client being coached is accountable for their respective work efforts and outcome.

 Who does what?

 Helps the client define objectives and successfully navigate choices and action on mandated organisation-specific goals to achieve satisfactory outcomes for the individual and organisation

 Brings direct experience of having worked in a wide number of industries, organisational settings and authority levels and aims to help the client access their own experience and know how, make effective decisions, involve relevant stakeholders, practise and develop relevant interpersonal skills, and take appropriate action

 Takes a content-neutral stance to the client’s technical or function-specific concerns – instead working with the client to clarify and determine goals, insight, choices, and action